Rukshani/deeplearningschool/_posts/2018-01-01-alphazero-explained.md

     return max(state_values)
 ~~~

 Now, how can we create an AI that always chooses the "best move"?
 We simply tell the AI to pick a move that results in the highest resultant score.
+We call this the DFS approach because, to choose a move, we are essentially doing depth-first search on the tree of possible game states.

 ~~~ python